 NB you may need to create yourself a Vitae account / log in to access some of Vitae’s resources.

 LinkedIn Learning have these online courses:

 Building your networks / communities

 The links above all provide good introductions to why networking is important, and ideas for how to do it.
-Nevertheless its' still understandable though that some people may feel uncomfortable with the idea of networking.
+Nevertheless some people may feel uncomfortable with the idea of networking.
 If you do, try thinking about it as building your community rather than as networking.